-- 1. Minor Offenses are generally handled by a student's advisor and/or the Student Life grade level Dean by implementing logical and timely consequences following a conversation to understand a student's intention and self-awareness.
-Minor offenses are tracked by the Student Life Dean and reviewed throughout the year.
-Emerging patterns may call for a round table or other type of comprehensive support.
+- 1. Minor Offenses are generally handled by a student's teacher, advisor, and/or the Grade-level Dean by implementing logical and timely consequences following a conversation to understand a student's intention and self-awareness.
+Minor offenses are tracked by the Grade-level Dean and reviewed throughout the year.
+Emerging patterns may call for a roundtable meeting or other type of comprehensive support.
 Students who do not respond to interventions put themselves at risk for more serious consequences, including disciplinary status, which can put their placement at Friends Academy at risk. - 2.
 Major Offenses include those in which a student violates a Fundamental Standard of the school, particularly related to integrity and empathy (See Section V).
-Failure to abide by the Fundamental Standards including, but not limited to, bullying or cyberbullying, lack of respect for peers, teachers\, or property, disrespectful or derogatory language, repeated disruptive behavior, dishonesty, cheating, plagiarism, stealing, fighting, vandalism, use of weapons, drugs, alcohol, smoking or vaping will result in immediate communication between the student, advisor, the Principal, and parents.
-Depending on the circumstances and the offense, the concern may be referred to the appropriate grade-level team of teachers to determine consequences or reviewed by a Council composed of the Principal, the Directors of Academic and Student Affairs, Director of Counseling to recommend consequences.
+Failure to abide by the Fundamental Standards including, but not limited to, lack of integrity, bullying or cyberbullying, lack of respect for peers, teachers, or property, disrespectful or derogatory language, repeated disruptive behavior, dishonesty, cheating, plagiarism, stealing, fighting, vandalism, use of weapons, drugs, alcohol, smoking or vaping will result in immediate communication between the student, advisor, the Principal, and parents.
+Depending on the circumstances and the offense, the concern may be referred to the appropriate grade-level team of teachers to determine consequences or reviewed by a Council composed of the Principal, the Director of Academic and Student Affairs, and Director of Counseling to recommend consequences.
 Consequences may include a change to Disciplinary Status, a Day of Reflection (In or Out of School), Suspension, Dismissal or other response deemed appropriate.
-In all disciplinary recommendations pertaining to major offenses, the Director of Students Affairs and Head of School review the recommendations and approve or modify as needed.
+In all disciplinary recommendations pertaining to major offenses, the Director of Academic and Student Affairs and Head of School review the recommendations and approve or modify as needed.